Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Alfred P. Doolittle

-Since graduating from the National Institute of Dramatic Art (NIDA) in 1978, Robert has worked extensively in theatre, film and television.
+Since graduating from the National Institute of Dramatic (NIDA) in 1978, Robert has worked extensively in theatre, film and television.
 His musical theatre credits include the 2001–2002 tour of Mamma Mia!, the Really Useful Company’s 1996 production of Sunset Boulevard and the title role in Ken Hill’s The Phantom of the Opera in 1995.
 Robert is currently appearing in the Melbourne season of the highly successful Ben Elton musical We Will Rock You, based on the music of rock band Queen, which will tour Australia in 2006 and Japan in 2007.

 Robert has starred in some of Australia’s best loved films, including Bruce Beresford’s Paradise Road, Mad Max Beyond Thunderdome, Phar Lap, Peter Weir’s Gallipoli and Gillian Armstrong’s breakthrough film My Brilliant Career.